Professional AssociationsProfessional Associations: ACM | IPSJ | Japan Society for Software Science and Technology

 more informationMore information: Tokyo Members | My CV | Twitter | Facebook | LinkedIn | ACM DL | Google Scholar | MS Academic | ResearchGate | ResearchMap | Search by DBLP | Google Scholar | Google Scholar (JP) | Google Patent | CiNii (JP)

 Kiyokuni (Kiyo) KAWACHIYA, Ph.D.

 Senior Technical Staff Member

-Senior Manager, Computing as a Service, IBM Research - Tokyo
+Senior Manager, Systems, IBM Research - Tokyo

 19-21, Nihonbashi Hakozaki-cho, Chuo-ku, Tokyo 103-8510, Japan